Ngaahina Hohaia

-Ngaahina Hohaia (born 1975) is a visual artist and weaver of Te Āti Awa, Ngāti Ruanui, Ngāti Moeahu, Ngāti Haupoto and Greek descent from Parihaka, New Zealand.
+Ngahina Hohaia (born 1975) is a visual artist of Te Āti Awa, Ngāti Ruanui, Ngāti Moeahu, Ngāti Haupoto and Greek descent from Parihaka, New Zealand.

 Biography

 Hohaia has artistic influences from her grandmothers.
 Her Māori grandmother was a weaver and Greek grandmother was a painter.

 Ngaahina gained a Masters in Māori Visual Arts from Toioho ki Āpiti in 2009 and in 2010 received the Arts Foundation of New Zealand New Generation Award.
 In 2007 Hohaia received the Te Waka Toi Ngā Karapihi award.

 Work

 Her work often draws from Parihaka history and has been exhibited nationally and internationally.
 Her contemporary art work uses traditional fibres combined with metals and silks.
 Items she has created include jewellery and adornment pieces, sculpture and large-scale multimedia installations.

 Wellington's City Gallery opened a new gallery space Roderick and Gillian Deane Gallery for Maori and Pacific Art in 2009 with a large installation by Hohaia made up of over 500 poi created from natural fibre including woolen blankets.
 The work honours the messages of peace from Parihaka leaders Te Whiti o Rongomai and Tohu Kakahi.